christianwondeson/christianwondeson/README.md

 ![giphy](https://user-images.githubusercontent.com/72356458/210135306-d5aa68a7-422b-4e8d-a7e3-e63b34fa2f21.gif)

 # 💫 About Me:
-I’m working as a Software Engineer and contributing to frontend and backend for building web applications.<br>I'm willing to collaborate on website development<br>I'm really fun guy to work with<br> In my free time, I solve problems on code wars platform and read tech articles and books.<br>
+I’m working as a Software Engineer and contributing to frontend and backend for building web applications.<br>I'm willing to collaborate on website development<br>I'm really fun guy to work with<br> In my free time, I solve problems on code wars platform , read tech articles and books.<br>

 ## 🌐 Socials: